CodeYourFuture/Module-JS3/code-reading/readme.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+The first console log will work, because again, a variable outside of a function can be called inside of a function.
+Trying to use a variable from inside a function, outside the function wont work.

 ## Question 3